GameStop, AMC extend rallies, gouging short sellers

 By Sinéad Carew

-May 26 (Reuters) - Shares of GameStop GME.N and cinema operator AMC Entertainment AMC.N rallied to their highest levels in months on Wednesday, with some market watchers saying the recent surge was forcing some bearish investors to unwind their bets against the video game retailer.
+May 26 (Reuters) - Shares of GameStop GME.N and cinema operator AMC Entertainment AMC.N rallied to their highest levels in months on Wednesday, with some market-watchers saying the recent surge was forcing bearish investors to unwind their bets against the video game retailer.

-Shares of GameStop and other companies popular on forums such as Reddit’s WallStreetBets had already been climbing before Tuesday’s late-day surge.
-GameStop has risen as much as 80% from its May low, while AMC has risen as much as 118%.
+Shares of GameStop and other companies popular on forums such as Reddit's WallStreetBets have been climbing in recent weeks and the rally accelerated on Tuesday.
+GameStop is now 70% above its closing low for May, while AMC has risen 95% in the month-to-date.

-The big moves have caused some bearish GameStop investors to retreat from their bets, forcing them to buy shares to cover their loans, said Ihor Dusaniwsky, managing director of predictive analytics at S3.
+GameStop's big gains have caused some bearish investors to retreat, forced to buy shares to cover their short-sale loans, said Ihor Dusaniwsky, managing director of predictive analytics at S3.

 Around 958,000 shares of GameStop, worth $201 million, were bought to cover short sales over the last week, S3 data showed.
 Roughly 11.55 million shares of GameStop, or 20.3% of its float, are currently sold short, Dusaniwsky said.

-Shorts sellers in GameStop are down $6.58 billion in year-to-date mark-to-market losses, including $339 million from Tuesday’s more than 16% gain and $261 million from Wednesday morning’s move, S3 data showed.
+Short-sellers in GameStop are down $6.7 billion in year-to-date mark-to-market losses, including $339 million from Tuesday's more than 16% gain and about $383 million due to Wednesday's move, S3 data showed.

-A short squeeze helped send shares of GameStop on a more than 1600% run in January, though the stock pared much of those gains the following month.
+A short squeeze helped send GameStop shares increase by more than 1,600% in January to a record high of $483.
+The stock pared most of those gains in the following month, only to bounce again in March.

-Some analysts also pointed to speculation that GameStop may be building a non-fungible token (NFT) platform.
+Some analysts also pointed to speculation that GameStop may be building a nonfungible token (NFT) platform.
 Website nft.gamestop.com advertised positions for engineers, designers and other jobs.
-GameStop did not immediately provide further details.
+GameStop did not provide further details.

-About 20.6% of AMC shares are sold short, according to Dusaniwsky who notes that even though the shares have been rallying short sellers are still adding to their exposure selling 1.18 million shares short over the last week.
+About 20.6% of AMC shares are sold short, according to Dusaniwsky who notes that even as the shares have been rallying, short-sellers have been adding to their exposure, selling 1.18 million shares short over the last week.

-With the AMC stock rally, shorts are now down $1.31 billion in year-to-date mark-to-market losses, he said.
+With the rally in AMC shares, now up 822% for the year-to-date, shorts are down $1.37 billion in year-to-date mark-to-market losses, including $290 million losses from Wednesday's rally, S3 data showed.

+Riley Securities analyst Eric Wold downgraded his AMC rating to "neutral" from "buy" on Wednesday after the stock surpassed the brokerage's recently increased price target of $16.

+However, retail investor enthusiasm for AMC shares "likely helped to take AMC to a place of surviving the pandemic vs. facing liquidation scenario," he said, referring to capital the company has been able to raise in recent months.

+"I still look at the fundamentals, but there's going to be other drivers now that may move stocks beyond fundamentals," Wold said.

-(Reporting By Sinéad Carew; Additional reporting by Elizabeth Howcroft; Editing by Ira Iosebashvili and Bernadette Baum)
+(Reporting by Sinéad Carew in New York Additional reporting by Elizabeth Howcroft; Editing by Ira Iosebashvili, Bernadette Baum and Karishma Singh)

 ((sinead.carew@thomsonreuters.com; +1 (646) 223 6186; Reuters Messaging: sinead.carew.thomsonreuters.com@reuters.net))